-6.1.5 Commodity price risk
+5.2.5 Commodity price risk

 Commodity price risk is the risk of incurring a loss due to changes in commodity prices, generated by maintaining open positions on the particular types of goods.
 The objective of commodity price risk management is to reduce potential losses resulting from changes in commodity prices to the acceptable level through manipulating the structure of statement of financial position and off-balance sheet commodity items.

-Commodity price risk is managed by imposing limits on instruments generating the commodity price risk, monitoring their use and reporting the
+Commodity price risk is managed by imposing limits on instruments generating the commodity price risk, monitoring their use and reporting the risk level.
 The effect of the commodity price risk on the Bank's financial position is immaterial.
-In 2012, the items in transactions generating commodity price risk were closed each time at the end of business day.
+In 2012, the items in transactions generating commodity price risk were closed each time at the close of business.

-6.1.6 Price risk of equity securities
+5.2.6 Price risk of equity securities